 The final phase in the NRDA is the Restoration Implementation Phase, which includes conducting the restoration and monitoring its effectiveness.
-If the Trustees' preferred restoration alternative is selected for implementation, the Trustees for the Breton Island 2005 Oil Spill would coordinate with the Trustees for the Deepwater Horizon (DWH) Oil Spill to incorporate additional acreage to the currently planned North Breton Island Barrier Island Restoration Project (hereafter, DWH North Breton Island Project) in accordance with all federal, state, and local permitting agencies.
-Monitoring would be conducted during and following construction to ensure that project designs are followed and any necessary corrective actions are implemented.
-Following completion of the project, the success of the project would be assessed using both qualitative and quantitative monitoring protocols as outlined in the DWH NRDA Monitoring Plan for
+The Trustees for the Breton Island 2005 Oil Spill will coordinate with the Trustees for the Deepwater Horizon (DWH) Oil Spill to incorporate additional acreage to the currently planned North Breton Island Barrier Island Restoration Project (hereafter, DWH North Breton Island Project) in accordance with all federal, state, and local permitting agencies.
+Monitoring will be conducted during and following construction to ensure that project designs are followed and any necessary corrective actions are implemented.
+Following completion of the project, the success of the project will be assessed using both qualitative and quantitative monitoring protocols as outlined in the DWH NRDA Monitoring Plan for the Phase III Early Restoration Louisiana Outer Coast Restoration Project, prepared by the Louisiana, NOAA, and DOI DWH NRDA Trustees (DWH Trustees 2017).